harshits2003/Spectre_AI/README.md

 ---

-📜 License
+## 📜 License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.